kitty8904/blanket/README.md

 # blanket
-Hiding a system thread against conventional means of detection
+Hiding a system thread against conventional means of detection.
+Designed to work on win 1909